Ellestial/100-days-of-code/log.md

 **Thoughts**: I have been worried that I'm getting ahead of myself in the various algorithm challenges, so I'm spending time reading through and understanding each of the inherit instances of array/string/function/object.
 I decided to start with arrays.
 So I'm going through MDN for each of them and actually logging notes to myself.

 **Links to work:** [Private Spreadsheet](https://docs.google.com/spreadsheets/d/1hikeDDVhWlM416k0qwvencVcu8LD2IrZbKLOmNtl3Pw/edit?usp=sharing)

+## Day 29: February 5, 2018

+**Today's Progress**: Reviewed Array.prototype mutator methods: pop(), push(), reverse(), sort(), splice(), shift(), and unshift().
+Took notes on them, as well as some accessor methods: includes(), indexOf(), lastIndexOf(), concat(), and join().

+**Thoughts**: This is a bit slow-moving, but I think it's good to review the full definition of each of these methods.
+I think I should finish the array methods tomorrow, and then I may try to find some array challenges to test out my new knowledge.
+It was a tad hard to focus today, maybe because I hadn't gotten much sleep.
+I need to make sure to get to bed earlier.

+**Links to work:** None.